JeremasPosta/disney-api/README.md

 https://alkemy-disney-api.herokuapp.com/sign-up for POST name, email and password for new users

 https://alkemy-disney-api.herokuapp.com/login for POST email and password, it response a Token to authenticate other endpoints.
+The Authentication token must be set as Bearer token.

 https://alkemy-disney-api.herokuapp.com/photos for GET list and POST new photos for the other models.
 Response the photo URL in CLoudinary.